 Sarah Morehouse, information resources coordinator

 A little about myself: I've worked in the online library since October 2006.
-Before that, I was a student in the Information Science and Policy program at the University at Albany, and worked as a graduate assistant/intern at the University at Albany library and New York State Library.
 What fascinates me is what goes on when people take it upon themselves to acquire a new body of knowledge and put it to work for them.
 It can be an empowering, liberating experience.
 It's an important life skill that I want to help make accessible to everyone.
 I also love the way this kind of work exposes me to all sorts of knowledge I might never have had the opportunity to learn otherwise!
 Whether it’s the technical aspects or the larger research process, figuring out where to start or finding the exact resource you need to wrap it all up, I’d love to help.
 I am also the college's Copyright, Open Educational Resources, and Scholarly Communications librarian.

-Area of Study Responsibilities: educational studies; historical studies
+Area of Study Responsibilities: business, management and economics; educational studies

 Degrees: B.A. in history, minor in English composition, Siena College; M.L.S., SUNY Albany; incomplete MS in Curriculum Development and Instructional Technology, SUNY Albany.

-A little about myself: I had been a librarian at Fulton-Montgomery Community College, Schenectady County Community College and the University at Albany before I came to Empire State College’s online library in 2008 by assisting with reference-desk coverage while working as an instructional technologist with the help desk.
+A little about myself: I had been a librarian at Fulton-Montgomery Community College, Schenectady County Community College and the University at Albany before I came to Empire State College where I started assisting with reference desk coverage while working as an instructional technologist with the help desk in 2008.
 I became a full-time member of the library in March 2011.
-I have my M.S.I.S. from the University at Albany with a concentration in libraries, including a focus on humanities reference.
-My background includes a B.A. in art from the University at Albany and experience running community art programs for children and senior citizens, and I currently teach painting in Mayfield, NY.
+I have my M.S.I.S. from the University at Albany with a concentration in libraries, including a focus on humanities and web design.
+My background includes a B.A. in art from the University at Albany, experience running community art programs for children and senior citizens, and I currently teach painting in Mayfield, NY.
 I am also very interested in psychology and health topics and love learning new things.
 I enjoy helping people learn and become lifelong learners, helping them find the information they need and leaving them with more confidence in their own research skills and abilities.
 If you need help with any research needs, I am always happy to help and, if you are stuck, I love a challenge.

 Degrees: B.A. in art, SUNY Albany; M.S.I.S., SUNY Albany